muratk5n/thirdwave/en/README.md

 ---

+No country who is able to do CSP / solar, should go for nuclear.
+Especially in the EU.

+Nuke power is in the "tolerable" category for me, not "will support with a glee".

+---

 It wouldn't make sense for Tories to drop Johnson before the next election; otherwise they will look more of a party in chaos.
 BJ leaving would cap a period with two PMs gone previously having been